ansible/ansible-builder/docs/definition.rst

 (``Containerfile`` for Podman, ``Dockerfile`` for Docker) and build context for your container image.

 .. note::
    This page documents the definition schema for Ansible Builder 3.x.
 If you are running an older version of Ansible Builder, you need an older schema version.
 Please consult older versions of the docs for more information.
-We recommend using version 3, which offers substantially more configurability and functionality than previous versions.
+We recommend using version 3, which is more configurable and functional than previous versions.

 .. contents::
    :local: